Commercial Kitchen

 Prerequisite: 50% or more in CON1070, CON2035, CON2045 & CON2050

 This course covers the essentials for finishing many parts of the interior of a residence - from insulation and vapor barriers to wall finish options.
-Students will construct a set of steps and cover advanced techniques in roof framing such as truss design, dormers and cornice construction.
+Students will construct a set of steps and cover advanced techniques in roof framing such as truss design, dormers, and cornice construction.
 Students will also study how to make an environmental difference.

 Cosmetology Studies